-Week 7: Time (10/8)
+Week 7: Time (10/7)

-Reading: Chapter 6 in WF, "The Deep" by Anthony Doerr, "Yours" by Mary Robison (I will give these to you in class).
+Reading: "The Deep" by Anthony Doerr, "Yours" by Mary Robison (I will give these to you in class).

 To think about: What points did Burroway make that were new to you and/or seemed the most important or interesting?
 Pick a moment of summary from one of the stories and think about why it is summarized rather than in-scene.
 Then, pick a moment of scene and think about why it is in-scene rather than summarized.
 Be prepared to discuss in class.